Military to Civilian Resume — Translate Your MOS

 After: “Delivered emergency trauma care under high-stress conditions for a 40-person unit; trained 38 personnel in emergency first aid protocols; maintained $85,000 in medical equipment with zero serviceability failures over 14-month deployment.”

-Noticed something in that last one?
+Notice something in that last bullet?
 The dollar figure on the equipment.
-Specific numbers transform resume bullets from generic to credible.
-Whenever you can attach a number — dollar value, headcount, time saved, percentage improvement — you should.
-Military service generates these numbers constantly.
+Specific numbers transform resume lines from generic to credible — fast.
+Whenever you can attach a number, a headcount, a dollar value, a percentage, a timeframe, you should.
+Military service generates these constantly.
 Use them.
+Every single one you can dig up.

 The Formula — Action + Scale + Outcome

-Every resume bullet should follow this structure.
-Action verb, scale of what you managed or did, measurable outcome.
+Every bullet should follow this structure.
+Action verb.
+Scale of what you managed or did.
+Measurable outcome.
 That’s it.
 “Managed 12-person team” is weak.
 “Led 12-person maintenance team that reduced equipment downtime by 34% during a 9-month deployment, sustaining 95% vehicle readiness rate” is a bullet that gets calls.

 Strong action verbs for veterans: Directed.
 Coordinated.
 Executed.
 Maintained.
 Trained.
 Assessed.
 Deployed.
 Managed.
 Reduced.
 Increased.
 Achieved.
 Sustained.
 Established.